3. Jammu and Kashmir

 The overall unemployment rate in Jammu and Kashmir is 6.7%, with a significant difference between male (4.2%) and female (10.4%) unemployment rates.

-- Optical Illusion Visual Test: If you have Eagle Eyes Find the Word Carrot in 14 Secs
+- Observation Skill Test: If you have Keen Eyes Find the Word Cool in 15 Secs

-- Optical Illusion Challenge: Can You Spot The Hidden Tiger Among The Cow Within 12 Seconds?
-Explanation And Solution To The Tiger Optical Illusion
+- Can You Find The Hidden Horse Rider In This Image?
+Explanation And Solution To The Optical Illusion

 The region’s protracted conflict has hampered economic development, resulting in scarcity of jobs and a lack of investment in key sectors such as manufacturing and services.